rcpch/digital-growth-charts-server/docs/products/react-component.md

     }
     ```

-The styling components allow the user to customise elements of the chart:
-Chart styles control the chart and the tooltips
+The styling components allow the user to customise elements of the chart.
+Chart styles control the chart and the tooltips.

 ??? note "Styling options available through `ChartStyle`"
     ```js